Backpacking through Europe in 1994

 I WAS GOING TO GO BACKPACKING THROUGH EUROPE IN THE FALL!

-I got straight to work as soon as I got home from class, taking a self-portrait in the photo studio I created in the living room of The Dome for my business cards.
+I got straight to work as soon as I got home from class, taking a self-portrait in the photo studio I had created in the living room of The Dome for my new business cards.

 “Sweet!”
 I thought as I looked through all the countries waiting for me.
 “This is going to be a blast!”